 Public transport is an easy way to explore many of Sydney’s surf beaches, calm beaches and inlets.

-Weekend getaways are popular.
+If the ocean is not your thing, hit the countryside.
 Whether you want a weekend of bushwalking, surfing and sailing, wine tasting or skiing, you’ll be able to find it on a short weekend trip from Sydney.

-Explore NSW’s wine regions in areas like the Hunter Valley, the Riverina or the central western wine hubs of Orange, Mudgee and Cowra.
+Explore NSW’s wine regions in areas like the Hunter Valley, the Riverina or the central-western wine hubs of Orange, Mudgee and Cowra.

 The NSW Snowy Mountains, about a five-hour drive from Sydney, offer skiing for three months of the year.